The scenery of Urabandai

 Lake Onogawa, whose source is the Onogawa Fudo Falls.
 A popular fishing spot. ©Fukushima Travel

-Lake Onogawa is about 797 meters above sea level and has a circumference of about 10 km.
-Its source is a large waterfall called Onogawa Fudo Falls, which has a drop of about 25 meters and a width of about 15 meters.
-Water overflowing from Lake Hibara also flows into Lake Onogawa
+Lake Onogawa is located at an altitude of approximately 797m and has a circumference of about 10km.
+Its source is a large waterfall called Onogawa Fudo Falls, with a drop of about 25m and a width of about 15m, and water overflowing from Lake Hibara also flows into it.

-Onogawa Fudo Falls is a beautiful waterfall that flows down into the deep greenery, but in the midst of the snowy landscape, it is especially spectacular in the harsh winter.
-Lake Onogawa is a nutrient-rich lake, and is a mecca for smelt and bass fishing, attracting many anglers
+Onogawa Fudo Falls is a beautiful waterfall that flows through deep greenery, but it is especially spectacular when it cascades down into a snowy landscape during the harsh winter months.
+The lake is rich in nutrients and is a mecca for smelt and bass fishing, attracting many anglers

 Lake Akimoto: A quiet lake with untouched nature